Tel Hai: History

 Tel Hai, initially named Talha (طلحة), was first settled in 1905 as an agricultural courtyard for six workers from a northern colony El Mutallah (Metula).
 The land for the outpost was purchased by Haim Kalvarisky, a clerk of the Jewish Colonization Association.
-In 1918, following the defeat of the Ottoman Empire, Tel Hai was given its Hebrew name, and became a border outpost.
+In 1918, following the defeat of the Ottoman Empire, Tel Hai was given its Hebrew name, and became a border outpost and kibbutz.
 The area was subsequently subject to intermittent border adjustments among the British and French colonial powers.

 In 1919, the British relinquished the northern section of Upper Galilee containing Tel Hai, Metulla, Hamrah, and Kfar Giladi to French jurisdiction.
 The Zionist movement was greatly displeased with this, since it would have left the sources of the Jordan River outside the borders of British Mandatory Palestine, where the Zionist state they envisaged was to be established.
 Therefore, the few isolated settlements in this territory assumed a strategic value from the Zionist point of view.
 Still, there was a fierce debate among factions and leaders of the Yishuv, some of whom advocated letting Tel Hai and the other outposts hang on at all costs, while others regarded their situation as untenable and advocated withdrawing from them.

 Arabs in this area at the time were not primarily involved in activities against the early Jewish militias, but rather in strongly opposing the imposition of the French Mandate of Syria, which they regarded as betrayal of the McMahon–Hussein Correspondence made during the Arab Revolt against Ottoman rule.
 In a letter dated 24 October 1915, Sir Henry McMahon, then His Majesty's High Commissioner in Egypt, promises the Sharif of Mecca, Husayn ibn Ali, to "recognize and support the independence of the Arabs within the territories proposed by him (Sharif of Mecca), the exact extent of which became a matter of dispute."